 git.
 Otherwise SSH won’t accept the keys.

-- Generate a ssh key pair for your real git user and add it to
+- Generate an ssh key pair for your real git user.

 - Run the follwing as root in the real system.
 This is where most of the magic happens ;)